deepinv/deepinv/docs/source/user_guide/reconstruction/optimization.rst

     >>> x_hat = model(y, physics, init = init)
     >>> dinv.utils.plot([x, y, x_hat], ["signal", "measurement", "estimate"], rescale_mode='clip')

+By default, the iterates are initialized with the adjoint applied to the measurement :math:`A^{\top}y`, when the adjoint is defined, and with the observation :math:`y` if the adjoint is not defined.
+Custom initialization can be defined via the ``init`` argument in the ``forward`` method.

 Some predefined optimizers are provided: